pivotal/docs-tap/cli-plugins/apps/create-workload.hbs.md

 Tanzu Application Platform supports creating a workload from a Maven repository artifact ([Source-Controller](../../source-controller/about.md)) by setting some specific properties as yaml parameters in the workload when using the [supply chain](../../scc/about.md).

-The maven repository url is being set when the supply chain is created.
+The maven repository URL is being set when the supply chain is created.

 - Param name: maven
 - Param value: